sanchelo2006/patterns_backtester/README.md

 🤖 Developed by: DeepSeek AI Assistant
 🚀 Project Status: Active Development
-⭐ If you find this project useful, please give it a star!
+⭐ If you find this project useful, please give it a star! for questions and suggestions please use e-mail adress: sanchelo2006@yandex.ru